 Sealed bids for items listed will be received on dates specified below in the Purchasing Division, Room 201, City Hall, 455 Main Street until 10:00 A.M. and at that time publicly opened and read.
 Bid forms may be obtained at Room 201 on dates shown below or by download from website www.worcesterma.gov.
 The City reserves the right to reject any and all bids.
-The City of Worcester is an Equal Opportunity/Affirmative Action Employer and has established goals for business participation of missistic or the control of the control o norities and women.
-CITY OF WORCESTER, by Christopher J. Gagliastro, Purchasing Director Bid Forms available on
+The City of Worcester is an Equal Opportunity/Affirmative Action Employer and has established goals for business participation of mi-rotice and upped and the state of the state norities and women.
+CITY OF WORCESTER, by Christopher J. Gagliastro, Purchasing Director